 Participation Criteria

 While MSU has been sending students to Mazunte for externships for more than a decade, it became an official study abroad program in 2022.
 Students selected for the Mazunte externship will join a mobile surgical team of roughly 3-6 people, each day traveling from Mazunte to a different Mexican village.
 They will perform spay and neuter surgeries on dogs and cats, while also supporting the entire team in delivering anesthesia, recovering pets, cleaning, and educating clients.
-Facilities at the villages are rustic, conditions can be challenging, and the work is hard, but the experience is rewarding and we always make to time for fun!
-Last year, each student averaged 35 surgeries over the course of the externship, with our entire group performing over 500 spays and neuters.
+Each student averages 35 surgeries over the course of the externship, with our entire group performing over 500 spays and neuters.

 Because of the complex logistics involved in this project and our commitment to providing excellent surgical instruction, we are limited in the number of students that can participate each year.
 Candidates will be evaluated based on the following criteria: